HETDEX/hetdex_api/docs/install.rst

 Install hetdex-api: latest version
 ----------------------------------

-Copy the git clone repository of hetdex_api
+If you want to be working with the most recent copy of hetdex-api please copy the git clone repository of hetdex_api.
+For anyone not on the core data team, we recommend you stick with the release versions.

 .. code-block:: bash